 To avoid these, use professional portfolio-building platforms like Behance.

-For some of the CVs I have reviewed, among those using Behance, I noticed that a lot of applicants put their Behance name instead of the portfolio link.
+Also, for some of the CVs I have reviewed, among those using Behance, I noticed that a lot of applicants put their Behance name instead of the portfolio link.
 Expecting recruiters, with piles of CVs, to search your name to access your portfolio is a huge ask.

 So, make it easy for them to find.
 Put your portfolio link; make it bold and clickable.
+It improves your chances of getting hired as a creative.

 I don’t think it’s a bad idea to put the link to your video resume in your CV.